elopendia/preworkmac/README.md

-aprendiendo a subir a git mi codigo
+Aprendiendo a subir a git mi código